 It would be a shame to visit the island and miss the local fiesta.
 The main event of the year in Cala d'Or is called the Fiesta of la Mare de Déu del Mar, which roughly translates into English as "Our Lady of the Sea", and takes place around August 15th each year.
 The highlight of the event is always the maritime procession around the harbour, although there's always other musical concerts and sporting events taking place too.

 Although not to everyone's musical taste, the annual Cala d'Or International Jazz Festival, is nevertheless an important part of the towns cultural calendar.
 The festival is held during July of each year, and has over previous years attracted a considerable number of internationally recognised performers to the town.
-Further details of forthcoming performances and venues can be obtained from the Oficines d'Informacio Turistica de Mallorca offices in Santanyi, at the contact details given above.
+Further details of forthcoming performances and venues can be obtained from the Oficines d'Informacio Turistica de Mallorca offices at the contact details given above.

 Majorca has always been a popular destination for cyclists.
 However, if you find the mountains over in the west